top of page

 📋 Personalised Progress Reports

-Each report is personally written by me and includes clear observations on your posture, joint alignment, strength patterns, movement quality, and overall progression.
+Each report includes detailed observations on posture, joint alignment, strength patterns, movement quality, and functional change over time.

-These updates can be a valuable reference for tracking long-term change and may be shared with your physiotherapist, doctor, or other healthcare providers to ensure continuity of care.
+They may be shared with your physiotherapist, doctor, or other healthcare providers to support continuity of care.

-They also support your own understanding of how your body is shifting — not just how it feels, but how it’s functioning.
+These reports are designed to deepen your understanding of how your body is adapting — not only how it feels, but how it functions.

-• joint pain, back stiffness, or shoulder tension
+• joint discomfort, spinal stiffness, or persistent areas of tension

 ✨ Client Experiences